 In 1932, a part-Labrador puppy with a jet black coat and a white blaze on his chest was born in the crawlspace beneath the police building in Boulder City, Nevada.

-In 1932 a part-Labrador puppy with a jet black coat and a white blaze on his chest was said to have been born in the crawlspace beneath the first police building in Boulder City.
-A laborer for Six Companies, the joint venture of construction companies building Hoover dam, began bringing him to the worksite while he was still a puppy, and he became a welcome addition to the workforce.
+A laborer for Six Companies, the joint venture of construction companies building Hoover dam, who discovered the litter began bringing one of the pups to the Hoover dam worksite.
+He was a welcome addition to the workforce.
 Political correctness did not occur to the men of the time, and they called the dog ”Nig.”

 The dog was as sure-footed as any mountain goat and made his way around the canyon and on the construction catwalks that the men used to navigate the dam.
 Nig could climb up ladders and he followed the men into tunnels without fear.

 Just as the men did, Nig arrived on the transport that brought workers from Boulder City where they stayed.
 When the end-of-day whistle blew, Nig, too, lined up at the elevators to leave with the men.
 But Nig was happy with just about any type of conveyance and sometimes hopped aboard the train servicing the area.

 Nig was also once seen in the front seat of a black Cadillac belonging to an executive touring the site.
 According to Building Hoover Dam, an oral history of the project, the man’s wife was riding in the back seat, and the men were sure Nig was grinning.

 Nig was also a dog-about-town.
 When the men got back to Boulder City in the evening, Nig could supplement his diet from the townspeople who would sometimes feed him candy, ice cream, and other treats.
 At one point Nig became quite ill from his bad diet, and a notice was put into the newspaper by the town doctor:

 I Love Candy but it makes me sick